flexmonster/js-pivot-table/README.md

 Flexmonster Pivot Table & Charts is a component for interactive pivot reports that can be [inserted to a web page or a web application](http://www.flexmonster.com/demos/pivot-table-js/).
 It’s a powerful JavaScript tool to visualize your business data.

-Flexmonster Pivot is a cross-platform web component that seamlessly work on any browser (Chrome, Firefox, Internet Explorer, Safari or Opera) across Windows, macOS, Linux, iOS or Android.
+Flexmonster Pivot is a cross-platform web component that seamlessly works on any browser (Chrome, Firefox, Internet Explorer, Safari or Opera) across Windows, macOS, Linux, iOS or Android.

 Moreover, you have no limitation on the server-side technology, no matter whether your website runs on .NET, Java, PHP, Ruby, etc.